-Cat never grew up with religion; her mother likes to joke that she raised her and her siblings as “heathens,” though Norse gods were never a part of her day-to-day life as a child.
-She grew up with stories and tales told to her by her mother and grandmother, of beasts and spirits and the things that go bump in the night.
-Belief in ghosts and the fae was never quite frowned upon, and with a head for stories and various tales, she began to find a path through that avenue.
+Cat Yimet (xe/xem; she/her accepted) never grew up with religion; xyr mother likes to joke that xe raised xyr and xyr siblings as “heathens,” though Norse gods were never a part of xyr day-to-day life as a child.
+Xe grew up with stories and tales told to her by xyr mother and grandmother, of beasts and spirits and the things that go bump in the night.
+Belief in ghosts and the fae was never quite frowned upon, and with a head for stories and various tales, xe began to find a path through that avenue.

-Spiritually speaking, her patron is Anubis, and she is a devotee the Hellenic goddess Persephone.
-In the last few years, Cat has become something of a deity collector after a few ill-advised words spoken aloud have brought several new deities to her attention.
-Her path focuses on folklore and mythology; she is currently developing a path based on these old tales for the modern world and identifies as a historically informed polytheist and Pagan.
-Cat also identifies as a witch, studying hedgewitchery and traditional witchcraft.
+Spiritually speaking, xyr patrons are Anubis and the Morrigan.
+In the last few years, Cat has become something of a deity collector after a few ill-advised words spoken aloud have brought several new deities to xyr attention.
+The pantheons xe works with include the Hellenic, Kemetic, Celtic, and Norse.
+Her path focuses on folklore and mythology; xe is currently developing a path based on these old tales for the modern world and identifies as a historically informed polytheist and Pagan.
+Cat also identifies as a witch, studying both hedgewitchery and traditional witchcraft.

-Though her religion is never far from her mind, Cat holds a day job as an Editor for a consulting company in the DMV.
-She graduated with honors in English, minoring in History, Classical Studies, and Medieval Studies because her school didn’t offer mythology as a major.
-Travel has always been a dream of hers, and she aims to see most of the world in the coming years.
-Currently, Cat divides her attention between studying Italian, Spanish, and German; writing supernatural fiction; kitchen experimentation; and playing tug with her two mutts, Low-Key and Hera.
+Though xyr religion is never far from xyr mind, Cat divides xyr attention between studying various foreign languages; writing supernatural fiction; kitchen experimentation; and playing tug with xyr two beloved mutts, Low-Key and Hera.
+Xe graduated with honors in English, minoring in History, Classical Studies, and Medieval Studies because xyr school didn’t offer mythology as a major.
+Travel has always been a dream of xyrs, and xe aims to see most of the world in the coming years, starting with Greece.

-Aleja Nic Bhé Chuille is a multi-trad polytheist pagan (Norse-Gaelic and Kemetic), and a modern urban cottage witch.
+Alexandria Nic Bhé Chuille is a multi-trad polytheist pagan (Norse-Gaelic and Kemetic), and a modern urban hedgewitch.
 She has been a practicing pagan and witch for over a decade, though her path wandered through various traditions before settling down into its current form about five years ago.

-Aleja is a spiritworker who has a close relationship with the Fair Folk, an intuitive energy healer and Reiki Master, and she practices a number of forms of divination, including tarot, Lenormand, and runes.
-Aleja grew up in a mixed faith household: her father is Catholic and her mother draws strength from her traditional indigenous spirituality (Aleja is enrolled member of the Brothertown Indian Nation of Wisconsin via her maternal line, and her mother has also been heavily influenced by Ojibwe Midewiwin practices).
-Aleja’s husband Scott is also pagan, and they are trying to raise their toddler with pagan and indigenous spiritual teachings.
+Aleja is a spiritworker who has a close relationship with the Fair Folk, an intuitive energy healer, and a Reiki Master.
+She practices a number of forms of divination, including tarot, Lenormand, and runes.
+Aleja grew up in a mixed faith household: her father is Catholic and her mother draws strength from her traditional indigenous spirituality.
+(Aleja is enrolled member of the Brothertown Indian Nation of Wisconsin via her maternal line, and her mother has also been heavily influenced by Ojibwe Midewiwin practices.)
+Aleja’s husband Scott is also pagan, and they are trying to raise their toddler with both pagan and indigenous spiritual teachings.